A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Theory

-We employ the state-specific objective function \cite{Zhao2016} $\Omega$, which targets the lowest state above $\omega$ in energy when minimized.
-To achieve size-consistent results, the input $\omega$ must be updated to $E - \sigma$, the difference between the energy and the standard deviation, which transforms the optimization of $\Omega$ into state-specific variance minimization.\cite{Shea2017} There are multiple approaches to varying $\omega$, but in this work we simply conduct multiple fixed-$\omega$ calculations and change the value of $\omega$ between each one until self-consistency between it and $E -\sigma$ is reached.
+For the demonstrations in this article, we employ the state-specific objective function \cite{Zhao2016} $\Omega$, which targets the lowest state above $\omega$ in energy when minimized. $\Omega$ and $W$ are nonlinear functions of the energy $E$ and variance $\sigma^2$, which leads to a failure of size-consistency.\cite{Shea2017} This can be verified by considering subsystems $A$ and $B$ with a product factorizable ansatz.
+In this case, the energy and variance will be additive ($E = E_A + E_B$ and $\sigma^2 = \sigma^2_A + \sigma^2_B$), but $\Omega$ and $W$ will not, due to their nonlinearity.
+To achieve size-consistent results, the input $\omega$ must be updated to $E - \sigma$, the difference between the energy and its standard deviation, which transforms the optimization of $\Omega$ into state-specific variance minimization. \cite{Shea2017} There are multiple approaches to varying $\omega$, but in this work we simply conduct multiple fixed-$\omega$ calculations and change the value of $\omega$ between each one until self-consistency between it and $E -\sigma$ is reached.
 In practice, only a few such fixed-$\omega$ optimizations are needed for any one state.

-In contrast to the deterministic methods that are predominantly used in electronic structure, QMC must obtain stochastic estimates of the energy and all related quantities, and practitioners have flexibility in choosing probability distributions for performing efficient Monte Carlo integration.
-While the distribution $\rho (\mathbf{R}) = \frac{\Psi(\mathbf{R})^2}{\int d \mathbf{R} \Psi (\mathbf{R})^2}$ is a common choice and has a zero variance property\cite{Assaraf1999} when $\Psi$ is an exact eigenstate, it suffers from an infinite variance problem with approximate $\Psi$ in the estimation of other key quantities, particularly the variance and wave function derivatives.
-To address this issue, regularization schemes,\cite{Pathak2020,vanRhijn2021} estimator modifications,\cite{Assaraf1999,Assaraf2000,Assaraf2003} and other importance sampling functions\cite{Attaccalite2008,Trail2008a,Trail2008b,Robinson2017,Flores2019,Otis2020} have all been variously employed by the QMC community.
-We use the same importance sampling function
+In contrast to the deterministic methods that are predominantly used in quantum chemistry, QMC makes stochastic estimates of the energy and all related quantities such as gradients and second derivatives.
+The quality of these estimates can depend on the probability distribution from which samples are drawn, and practitioners have useful flexibility in the choice of this distribution.
+While $\rho (\mathbf{R}) = \frac{\Psi(\mathbf{R})^2}{\int d \mathbf{R} \Psi (\mathbf{R})^2}$ is a common choice and has a zero variance property \cite{Assaraf1999} for the energy when $\Psi$ is an exact eigenstate, it suffers from an infinite variance problem with approximate $\Psi$ in the estimation of other key quantities, particularly the variance \cite{Trail2008a,Trail2008b,Robinson2017} and some wave function derivatives.
+To address this issue, regularization schemes, \cite{Pathak2020,vanRhijn2022} estimator modifications, \cite{Assaraf1999,Assaraf2000,Assaraf2003} and other importance sampling functions \cite{Attaccalite2008,Trail2008a,Trail2008b,Robinson2017,Flores2019,Otis2020} have all been variously employed by the QMC community.
+In this study, we use the same importance sampling function

 that was previously used and more fully discussed in recent work.\cite{Otis2020} The coefficients $c_1$,$c_2$,$c_3$ weight the sums of squares of wave function parameter derivatives, divided between Jastrow, CI, and orbital parameters respectively.
 We have found that setting $(c_1,c_2,c_3) = (0.0, 0.0001, 0.0)$ is a reasonably effective choice for the molecules we consider.